linkeddatacenter/kees/README.md

 The **kees:Question** represents the *purpose* for the knowledge base existence.
 In other words, the knowledge base exists to answer *questions*.
 Questions are natural language expressions that can be expressed as a query on a populated knowledge graph.
 The answer to a question results in tabular data, structured document, logic assertion or a translation of these in natural language sentences.

+The **kees:Anomaly** is an annotation (oa:Annotation) thah mark a potential inconsistence of data respect language profile.

 The KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
 The file was edited with Protégé editor.